Ahmad-Hazrati/drf_api_littleangels/README.md

 - __Builtin Admin Panel__
   - The builtin admin panel is only visible to authorized user and allows the user with admin rights to log in and securely access the website administration panel.
   - The page allows the admin to create, read, update and delete the contents of the event, and category.
+  - The page allows the admin to stop booking functionality for normal users.
   ![Builtin Admin Panel](/readme_assets/admin_panel.png)<br><br>